richardtaylordawson/pingpong-scorekeeper/README.md

 # pingpong-scorekeeper
-App created in Objective-C for the iPhone in order to keep track of score for a ping pong game.
+App created for the iPhone in order to keep track of score for a game of ping pong.

 Supports both veritcal and landscape modes.